Natalie Tran: Television and film

 From 2010 to 2011, Tran worked as a Sydney correspondent for The Projects The Whip segment.
 She made her debut film appearance in the 2013 romantic comedy film Goddess as Helen.
 From 2017 to 2018, she appeared as a series regular on the sketch comedy show The Slot.
 She appeared in all three seasons of the FX series Mr Inbetween in the recurring role of Jacinta, the ex-wife of the protagonist, Ray, played by series creator Scott Ryan.
 She appeared as a guest in the pilot episode of the sketch comedy series Kinne Tonight in August 2018.
 In 2020, she returned to the show during its second season as a recurring guest.

 Tran was a correspondent and writer for The Weekly with Charlie Pickering in 2021.
-She made a guest appearance on the Netflix series Heartbreak High in 2022 and had voice roles as Lulu Liu and Kevin's neighbour in the Michael Cusack-helmed animated sitcom Koala Man.
-She began cohosting the cooking competition television series The Great Australian Bake Off with comedian Cal Wilson, who died in October 2023, in its seventh season, which premiered in June 2023.
+She made a guest appearance on the Netflix series Heartbreak High in 2022 and had voice roles as Lulu Liu and Kevin's neighbour in the Michael Cusack–helmed animated sitcom Koala Man.

+Tran began cohosting the cooking competition television series The Great Australian Bake Off with comedian Cal Wilson in its seventh season, which premiered in June 2023.
 Wilson and Tran replaced the show's previous hosts, Claire Hooper and Mel Buttle.
+Mediaweeks Tom Gosby described her hosting performance in season seven as "well-received", while Christine Estera of News.com.au called her a "fan favorite".
+Following Wilson's death from cancer in October 2023, Tran hosted the show solo until comedian Tom Walker joined Tran as the show's co-host in its ninth season, which premiered in September 2025.